-The io-media section of the chapter Architecture, in Introduction to the MME
+The io-media section of the chapter Architecture, in Introduction to the MME mcd options config_file &

-Syntax: mcd options config_file & Runs on: Neutrino Targets: ARM, PowerP C, SH, x86 Options: -D Set the name of the mediastore list directory; the default is .devices . -E Set the name of the mediastore eject file; the default is .eject. -I Set the name of the mediastore insert file; the default is .insert. -n Set the subsystem mountpoint; the default is /dev/mcd. -v Increase the verbosity of messages written to sloginfo , from 0 to 7. -v Print output messages to console, as well as sloginfo . config_file The pathname to a required configuration file.
-Description: (media content detector, or MCD) monitors device and mediastore removals, and the presence of specified media content.
-Overview The MCD is a stand-alone utility for detecting devices, mediastores and specified media content.
+Media Content Detector utility

+Neutrino

+Targets:

+-D Set the name of the mediastore list directory; the default is .devices.

+-E Set the name of the mediastore eject file; the default is .eject.

+-I Set the name of the mediastore insert file; the default is .insert.

+-n Set the subsystem mountpoint; the default is /dev/mcd.

+-v Increase the verbosity of messages written to sloginfo, from 0 to 7.

+-v Print output messages to console, as well as sloginfo.

+config_file The pathname to a required configuration file.

+The mcd utility (media content detector, or MCD) monitors device and mediastore insertions and removals, and the presence of specified media content.

+Overview

+The MCD is a stand-alone utility for detecting devices, mediastores and specified media content.
 It is positioned between storage and USB device drivers, and any client application that needs to be informed of a device or mediastore activity, or of the presence of specified media types.

 The MCD design separates the definition of actions conducted by the system from the implementation of these actions so that the actions can be easily edited or updated without changes to code.

+MCD rules

-MCD rules The MCD provides a binary decision tree framework, applying rules and branching between rules according to match/fail results.
+The MCD provides a binary decision tree framework, applying rules and branching between rules according to match/fail results.
 These rules are used for detecting device and mediastore insertions and removals, and for classifying their content.
-They are specified in the MCD configuration file, and implemented with user callouts. rules for the MCD instructing it to monitor the presence or absence of ediastore or file, as shown by the three examples below:
+They are specified in the MCD configuration file, and implemented with user callouts.

+You can write rules for the MCD instructing it to monitor the presence or absence of any device, mediastore or file, as shown by the three examples below: